DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

     - start apache2
 ```

 Did you spot the `notify` parameter at the end of the file?
-[Let's explore :nerd_face:](https://docs.ansible.com/ansible/latest/user_guide/playbooks_intro.html#handlers-running-operations-on-change)
+[Let's explore handlers :nerd_face:](https://docs.ansible.com/ansible/latest/user_guide/playbooks_intro.html#handlers-running-operations-on-change)

 In Ansible we call this a `handler` a very cool feature that will trigger the process (start apache2) only if anything changes after the playbook has run.
 Time and resources saving!
 Ok, let's create the handler now.